Small Intestinal Bacterial Overgrowth: What to Know

 Diarrhea

 Small bowel bacterial overgrowth is a frequent cause of chronic diarrhea.
 Research indicates that 33-67% of individuals with chronic diarrhea have bacterial overgrowth in the small intestine.
 This overgrowth can result in the malabsorption of carbohydrates, which the bacteria ferment, producing gas and other byproducts that can cause diarrhea.
 Moreover, excess bacteria can lead to irritation and inflammation of the intestinal lining, further contributing to diarrhea.
-It is essential to consult a trusted healthcare practitioner if you experience chronic or long-term diarrhea because it can lead to dehydration and loss of electrolytes and may lead to kidney issues.
+It is essential to consult a trusted healthcare practitioner if you experience chronic or long-term diarrhea because it can lead to dehydration and loss of electrolytes, and may lead to kidney issues.

 Acid Reflux

-Small intestine bacterial overgrowth syndrome is more prevalent in people with gastroesophageal reflux disease (GERD) than those without GERD.
+Small intestine bacterial overgrowth syndrome is more prevalent in people with gastroesophageal reflux disease (GERD) than in those without GERD.
 In one study, 46.3% of patients with GERD and excessive belching had SIBO, compared to 17.1% with supragastric belching (SGB).
 Another study found that a significant percentage of patients with GERD had intestinal dysbiosis, including SIBO, and were more likely to report gas-related symptoms.

 Constipation